When it comes to recreational vehicles, my tastes trend toward the old and cute.

 He answered with laughter.
 But this got him to reminiscing about the chuck-wagon trailer his own father built and pulled along from state to state while the family spent their Augusts camping in the White Mountains of New Hampshire.
 I’d heard the chuck-wagon stories before, like when his Mom has a glass too many of the white zinfandel that comes in a box.
 I’ll tell you about the chuckwagon sometime, I promise.

 But today, I am daydreaming.

 In my daydream, it’s all very easy.
 We’re motoring along through Central Oregon somewhere when suddenly I spot a popup vintage VW Westfalia!
 It’s parked along the side of the road and bears a sign on it that says: “Mint Condition – $750.”
 Of course we pull over, pay cash for it and speed off.
 We then quit our jobs, pack up that Westfalia and road trip down to Mexico.

 Both of my sets of grandparents lived in trailers.
 Not camper trailers, the other kind.
-One set of grandparents lived out in the Arizona desert and although they lived in a double-wide, they had all of these old campers all over the place on their property.
+One set of grandparents lived out in the Arizona desert and although they lived in a stationary double-wide, they had all of these old camping trailers all over the place on their property.
 So when we’d visit, instead of staying in a local hotel, we’d sleep in a camper.